squirrel-forge/composer.laravel.cs/README.md

 ## Nested folder routing

-If your laravel runs in a domain root, but is requested via cdn url rewrite inside a nested path, Then follow these instructions to ensure all requests arrive where they are supposed to.
+If your laravel runs in a domain root, but is requested via cdn url rewrite inside a nested path, then follow these instructions to ensure all requests arrive where they are supposed to.

 Prefix your routes with the nested path: